unicef/rhizome/docs/spec.rst

 geo
 ~~~
     - required parameter = parent_region_id
-    - retuns shapes for the parent_region requested as well as all of it's children
+    - returns shapes for the parent_region requested as well as all of it's children

 source_data